raghudotcc/simply-jekyll/README.md

 Follow the [How to setup this site](https://notenote.link/notes/how-to-setup-this-site) guide, written by [raghuveerdotnet](https://github.com/raghuveerdotnet) and then adapted for this fork.

+If you want to use it with Github Pages, it is possible, [please read this].

 ## How can I participate?

 Open an issue to share feedback or propose features.
 Star the repo if you like it! 🌟